MicrosoftDocs/customer-insights/ci-docs/audience-insights/merge-entities.md

 1. Select up to five fields that will comprise a unique customer ID and are more stable.
 Records that don’t match your configuration use a system-configured ID instead.

 1. Select **Done** and run the merge process to apply your changes.

+## Group profiles into households or clusters

+As part of the customer profile generation configuration process, you can define rules to group related profiles into a cluster.
+There are currently two types of clusters available – household and custom clusters.
+The system automatically recommends a household if the *Customer* entity contains the semantic fields *Person.LastName* and *Location.Address*.
+You can also create a cluster with your own rules and conditions, similar to [match rules](match-entities.md#define-rules-for-match-pairs).

+**Define a household or a cluster**

+1. Go to **Unify** > **Merge**.

+1. On the **Merge** tab, select **Advanced** > **Create cluster**.

+1. Choose between a household or a custom cluster.

+1. Provide a name for the cluster and select **Done**.

+1. Select the **Clusters** tab to find the cluster you created.

+1. Specify the rules and conditions to define your cluster.

+1. Select **Run** to runt he merge process and create the cluster.

+After running the merge process, the cluster identifiers are added as new fields to the *Customer* entity.

 ## Run your merge